MascotPhp/Mascot/doc/middlewares.rst

 Middleware
 ==========

-Silex allows you to run code, that changes the default Silex behavior, at different stages during the handling of a request through *middleware*:
+Mascot allows you to run code, that changes the default Mascot behavior, at different stages during the handling of a request through *middleware*:

 * *Application middleware* is triggered independently of the current handled